radiantlogic-v8/documentation-new/documentation/sys-admin-guide/password-policies.md

 3. Click **Browse** to navigate to the dictionary file.
 The value for the location of the dictionary file is stored in the pwdDictionaryFile attribute of the cn=Password Policy entry.

+>[!note]
->**Note - The dictionary file must be a text-formatted file containing one dictionary word per line.**
+>The dictionary file must be a text-formatted file containing one dictionary word per line.

 4. Click **Save**.